coq/coq/dev/doc/MERGING.md

 # Merging changes in Coq

-This document describes how patches (submitted as Pull Requests) should be merged into the main repository (https://github.com/coq/coq).
+This document describes how patches (submitted as pull requests on the `master` branch) should be merged into the main repository (https://github.com/coq/coq).

 ## Code owners